First Home Guarantee: Buy a House with Just 5% Deposit in 2026

 3. Choose a participating lender.
 Most major banks and a growing number of smaller lenders offer the scheme.
 Your broker will know which ones.

 4. Apply through your lender.
-Tell them you want to use the First Home Guarantee.
-They'll handle the NHFIC application part.
+Tell them you want to use the First Home Guarantee / Australian Government 5% Deposit Scheme.
+They'll handle the Housing Australia allocation part.

 5. Find a property under the price cap.
-This can be the hardest part in a hot market.
+This is the hardest part in a hot market.

 6. Settle and start repaying.
 You're on the ladder.